Motzkin Algebras

 We can count the number of Motzkin $k$-diagrams according to the number $n$ of edges in the diagram.
 First choose, in $\binom{2k}{2n}$ ways, the $2n$ vertices to be connected by the $n$ edges.
 Then the number of planar ways to connect these edges is the Catalan number $\mathcal{C}_{n}$.
 Thus,

 \end{subsection}

-\begin{subsection}{The Motzkin algebra $\M_k(x)$} Assume $\KK$ is a commutative ring with 1 and $x$ is an element of $\KK$.
-Set $\M_0(x) = \KK 1$, and for $k \geq 1$, let $\M_k(x)$ be the free $\KK$-module with basis the Motzkin $k$-diagrams.
+\begin{subsection}{The Motzkin algebras $\M_k(x,y)$ and $\M_k(x)$} Assume $\KK$ is a commutative ring with 1 and that $x$ and $y$ are elements of $\KK$.
+Set $\M_0(x,y) = \KK 1$, and for $k \geq 1$, let $\M_k(x,y)$ be the free $\KK$-module with basis the Motzkin $k$-diagrams.
 We multiply two Motzkin $k$-diagrams $d_1$ and $d_2$ as follows.
 Place $d_1$ above $d_2$ and identify the bottom-row vertices in $d_1$ with the corresponding top-row vertices in $d_2$.
-The product is $d_1 d_2 = x^{\kappa(d_1,d_2)} d_3$, where $d_3$ is the diagram consisting of the horizontal edges from the top row of $d_1$, the horizontal edges from the bottom row of $d_2$, and the vertical edges that propagate from the bottom of $d_2$ to the top of $d_1$, and $\kappa(d_1,d_2)$ is the number of loops that arise in the middle row.
+The product is $d_1 d_2 =x^{\kappa(d_1,d_2)} y^{\upsilon(d_1,d_2)} d_3$, where $d_3$ is the diagram consisting of the horizontal edges from the top row of $d_1$, the horizontal edges from the bottom row of $d_2$, and the vertical edges that propagate from the bottom of $d_2$ to the top of $d_1$; $\kappa(d_1,d_2)$ is the number of loops that arise in the middle row; and and $\upsilon(d_1,d_2)$ is the number of isolated vertices that remain in the middle row.
 For example, if

 then